 Try to address concrete problems

-The business helped to prompt a sea change in the city’s neglected Príncipe Real neighbourhood, which is now an independent retailer’s paradise.
-Getting the product mix right and keeping it fresh has been key to its success (Real Slow has expanded to include everything from magazines to homeware by Portuguese and international brands).
+The business helped to prompt a sea change in the city’s neglected Príncipe Real neighbourhood, which is now an indepen- dent retailer’s paradise.
+Getting the product mix right and keeping it fresh has been key to its success (Real Slow has expanded to include everything from books to homeware by Portuguese and international brands).
 “Clients would come to us because they knew they would find something different, something new,” says Miranda.

-Things have gone so well that when, in 2018, the couple caught wind that another spot had become available just up the street, they snapped it up.
-It became Bernardo Atelier, another multi-brand shop with a slightly higher price-point.
-Part of their success is down to the fact that they have kept things small, allowing them to take risks and pivot quickly.
+Things have gone so well that when, in 2019, the couple caught wind that another spot had become available just up the street, they snapped it up.
+It became Bernardo Atelier Lisboa, another multi-brand shop with a higher price-point.
+Part of their suc- cess is down to the fact that they have kept things small, allowing them to take risks and pivot quickly.
 At the end of the day, it’s a true family operation, says Miranda.
 “We figure out problems and come up with ideas at the shop, over lunch or at dinner when the kids have gone to sleep.”

 See adversity as an opportunity

 It all began during a family trip to the former Italian colony of Eritrea 15 years ago.
 Rummaging through a warehouse that once belonged to his grandfather’s import business in the capital, Asmara, Luca Gnecchi Rusconi uncovered several pairs of vintage Italian-army sunglasses.
 “I was fascinated by their quality, their build, the steel hinges, the polished acetate,” he says.
 “I immediately saw the beauty of these objects.”